SunGajiwala/uber-data-engineering-etl-pipeline/README.md

 ![model_diagram](https://github.com/SunGajiwala/uber-data-engineering-etl-pipeline/blob/main/architecture.jpg?raw=true)

 This repository contains code and documentation for building a robust data engineering pipeline to analyze Uber data.
-The pipeline is designed using Google Cloud Platform (GCP) services including BigQuery and Looker for data storage, processing, and visualization.
+The pipeline is designed using Google Cloud Platform (GCP) services including Make-AI, BigQuery and Looker for data storage, processing, and visualization.

 ## Overview